ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ith the wisdom and practical sense that
+th the wisdom and practical sense that
 has distinguished him in the councils of
 the nation
 MEDICAL USE OP SALT.­